Dense Prediction with Attentive Feature Aggregation: Method

 \section{Method}

-In this section, we first introduce our attentive feature aggregation (AFA) module and extend our AFA to scale-space rendering (SSR) attention for multi-scale inference.
+In this section, we introduce our attentive feature aggregation (AFA) module and then extend AFA to scale-space rendering (SSR) attention for multi-scale inference.
 The overview of the complete architecture is shown in Fig.~\ref{fig:overview}.